Religions and development

-The Religion and Development study group held a panel on ‘Faith Leadership for Global Challenges’ at the DSA Conference 2020.
-This was a collaborative effort between Professor Emma Tomalin and the Humanitarian Academy for Development.
-The panel included papers that explored the breadth of faith leadership, including local and ‘a-typical’ leaders who are often marginalised from global decision-making processes due to their sex, caste, ethnicity, sexual orientation, or their traditional or indigenous identity.
+The Religion and Development study group convened two panels on ‘Faith Leadership for Global Challenges’ at the DSA Conference 2020.
+The panels included papers that explored the breadth of faith leadership, including local and ‘a-typical’ leaders who are often marginalised from global decision-making processes due to their sex, caste, ethnicity, sexual orientation, or their traditional or indigenous identity.

 June 2019, DSA conference, The Open University

-The Religion and Development study group held a panel on ‘Religions and Climate Action’ at the DSA Conference 2019.
+The Religion and Development study group convened a panel on ‘Religions and Climate Action’ at the DSA Conference 2019.

 June 2018, DSA conference, University of Manchester

-The Religions and Development Study Group organised a stimulating workshop at the University of Bath on Friday 24th February.
-The workshop set out to explore methodological challenges associated with research on religion within development contexts.
-It was a full day event and saw the coming together of researchers and FBOs studying religion and development from various faith perspectives including the Catholic and Muslim tradition.
+The Religions and Development Study Group organised a one-day workshop on ‘Methodological Challenges of Researching Religion in Marginalised Development Contexts’ at the University of Bath in February 2017.
+It saw the coming together of researchers and representatives of faith-based organisations from various faith perspectives including Christian and Muslim traditions.